Positive Deviance (PD) explained

 Definition of positive deviance

-Positive deviance (PD) is a behavioral and social change approach that dictates that in every community, individuals face the same challenges, limitations, and flaws, but that some come up with better solutions to their problems than others.
+Positive deviance (PD) is a behavioral and social change approach that dictates that in every community, individuals face the same challenges, limitations, and flaws, but that some come up with better solutions and successful behaviors to their problems than others.

 These individuals are called positive deviants.
 Positive deviance is the opposite of negative deviance.
 The term is often used to describe deviant behavior, both positive and negative.